-When you smile, laugh, frown, or look puzzled, you contract the muscles of your face.
+When you smile, squint, laugh, frown, or look puzzled, you contract the muscles of your face.
 Over time, these contractions produce wrinkles in the skin.
 These lines can make you look older, sad, angry or tired.
-BOTOX® Cosmetic helps prevent these lines from deepening while it softens or erases these marks of aging, leaving you looking younger and more refreshed.
+BOTOX® Cosmetic is both preventative and corrective.
+It helps delay signs of aging and helps prevent these lines from deepening while it softens or erases these hallmarks of aging, leaving you looking younger and more refreshed.

 How BOTOX® Cosmetic Works

 In 2002 the FDA approved BOTOX® Cosmetic for cosmetic use in the area between the eyebrows.
-Since then it has also been approved to treat forehead and crow’s feet (laugh lines beside the eyes) wrinkles.
+Since then it has also been approved to treat forehead wrinkles and crow’s feet (laugh lines beside the eyes).
 As it relaxes the muscles in the face that cause wrinkles the skin in those areas becomes smoother, helping a person look relaxed, less tired, and perhaps less angry.

 BOTOX® Injection treatments